yoniaflalo/knapsack_pruning/README.md

 ./train_pruning.py \
 ```

 * The first parameter `/data/imagenet/` is the location of the dataset.
-When training on hyperML, this parameter
-is irrelevant, since it will be erased by the `oss_dataset_path`.

 * The second parameter `-b` represents the batch size.